pedroGEOGIScoding/Obsidian/Class Notes/Backend/Pagination.md

 `Spring Data` provides powerful features for handling large result sets through `paging`, `sorting`, and `limiting`.

-The infrastructure recognises specific types like `Pageable`, `Sort`, and `Limit` to dynamically apply these operations to queries.
+The infrastructure recognises specific types like `Pageable`, `Sort`, and `Limit` to <font color="#00b050">dynamically apply these operations</font> to queries.
 Pagination can be implemented using the Page or Slice return types:

 - **Page** provides information about the total number of elements and pages, but requires an additional count query.
 - **Slice** is more efficient as it only indicates if there's a next page available.